normbrooks-systems/DROPSpec/README.md

 **The head.** HP's TIJ 2.5 technology (the HP 45 cartridge class) has been in industrial production since the late 1990s and has been properly reverse-engineered in the open (the YTEC HP45 lineage).
 The cartridges are chipless, hold 42 mL, and routinely sell under $25 for versatile black.
 The ink catalog behind them is an entire industry's: aqueous and solvent, dye and pigment, CMY process sets from first-party partner suppliers, plus specialty chemistries — MICR, food-grade, UV-fluorescent emissives — that consumer printing has never offered.

-**The gang.** Four cartridges on a scanning shuttle, staggered half an inch apart *vertically* — along the media axis — in the standard construction of the industrial 2-inch ganged print head, used here as the commercial article it is: the four pens span a full two inches of page height.
+**The gang.** Four cartridges on a scanning shuttle, staggered half an inch apart *vertically* — along the media axis — in the standard construction of the industrial 2-inch ganged print head, used in the industrial configuration: the four pens span a full two inches of page height.
 This one geometric choice defines both operating modes.
 In mono, each black pen owns its own half-inch band: a stitched ~2-inch swath per pass, the fast workhorse mode.
 In CMYK, the media advance walks every band of the page under each pen in turn, so any given spot of paper receives its colors on four successive passes, always in slot order, with a full pass period of dry time between inks.
-Color lay-down order is therefore fixed by the aluminum, not the firmware: printing is bidirectional at full speed in every mode, with no direction-dependent hue shift — the artifact consumer inkjet drivers quietly slow down to avoid cannot occur on this architecture.
+Color lay-down order is therefore fixed by the geometry, not the firmware: printing is bidirectional at full speed in every mode, with no direction-dependent hue shift — the artifact consumer inkjet drivers quietly slow down to avoid cannot occur on this architecture.
 Switching modes is a cartridge swap and a settings change.

 **The control.** Motion is Klipper — used, not forked — with the standard ecosystem (TMC drivers, Moonraker, web UI) intact, so the machine is defined in a printer.cfg any Voron builder can read.
 Nozzle firing is *not* trusted to step counting: a sealed encoder wheel riding a raceway on the gantry — the same friction-wheel position reference that fires industrial coders on conveyor lines — is the position truth, and drops fire from encoder edges.
 The steppers move the carriage; the encoder tells the truth.